C4rl00ss/MPI/README.md

 ### How to execute the codes with pbs files
-- __It is recommended to first read the flag session regarding the -DAutomatic flag for setting the matrix size.__
+- __It is recommended to first read the flag section regarding the -DAutomatic flag for setting the matrix size.__
 - Each PBS file contains all the commands required to compile and execute the Sequential_MPI_Transposition.c file and one of the two C files Matrix_Parallel_MPI.c or Buffer_Parallel_MPI.c
 - All the codes are written in c and compiled using GCC.
 The version of the compiler is gcc-9.1.0.
 For the correct use of MPI, the MPICH library was introduced in its version mpich-3.2.1 compiled by GCC in the gcc-9.1.0 version (mpich-3.2.1--gcc-9.1.0) .
 - To simplify the explanation we will only talk about the pbs file "runMatrix.pbs" and therefore its related code "Matrix_Parallel_MPI.c" because if you want to run the other code the procedure is the same.

 To run the PBS file, you need to:
-1. Copy the runMatrix.pbs file, the Matrix_Parallel_MPI.c file and the Sequential_MPI_Transposition.c file to the cluster.
+1. Copy runMatrix.pbs, Matrix_Parallel_MPI.c, and Sequential_MPI_Transposition.c to the cluster.
 2. Open the PBS file and modify the line indicating the location of the C files to be compiled (comments in the PBS file guide this operation).
 3. Save the PBS file.
 5. Finally, submit the PBS file using the directive `qsub runMatrix.pbs` in the cluster's bash terminal, and the file will be processed.

 ### How to execute the MPI codes in a interactive session
-- __It is recommended to first read the flag session regarding the -DAutomatic flag for setting the matrix size__
+- __It is recommended to first read the flag section regarding the -DAutomatic flag for setting the matrix size__
 -  To simplify the explanation we will only talk about the Matrix_Parallel_MPI.c file because if you want to run the other code Buffer_Parallel_MPI.c the procedure is the same.
 1. Copy the Matrix_Parallel_MPI.c file to the cluster.
 2. Open an interactive session with 1 node, 96 cpus ,96 mpi processes, 4 gb of RAM
 3. load the module gcc91 for the c compiler GCC 9.1.0
 4. load the module  mpich-3.2.1--gcc-9.1.0 in order to compile MPI
-5. Use this to compile the code: "mpicc Matrix_Parallel_MPI.c -o matrix_paralel_comp -DAutomatic" ( for the other file use "mpicc Buffer_Parallel_MPI.c -o buffer_parallel_comp -DAutomatic")
+5. Use this to compile the code: "mpicc Matrix_Parallel_MPI.c -o matrix_parallel_comp -DAutomatic" ( for the other file use "mpicc Buffer_Parallel_MPI.c -o buffer_parallel_comp -DAutomatic")
-7. Run the output file "matrix_paralel_comp" using the following command "mpirun -np NUM_PROC ./matrix_paralel_comp", change "NUM_PROC" to the number of processes you want to be created (only power of two). (for the other file use "mpirun -np NUM_PROC ./buffer_parallel_comp")
+7. Run the output file "matrix_paralel_comp" using the following command "mpirun -np NUM_PROC ./matrix_parallel_comp", change "NUM_PROC" to the number of processes you want to be created (only power of two). (for the other file use "mpirun -np NUM_PROC ./buffer_parallel_comp")
-8. If you want to manually enter the size of the matrix, remove the flag "-DAutomatic", compile and then execute the output file.
-The program will ask you the matrix sixe.
+8. If you want to manually enter the size of the matrix, remove the flag "-DAutomatic", compile and then execute the output file. the program will ask you for the matrix size.
 The only accepted values are numbers ​​of the power of two.

 ### What resources does the pbs file require:
 The pbs file requests a node with 4GB of RAM and 96 available CPUs from the cluster for 5 minutes.